jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "We have to at least find out."

 The video call is still going.
-Van one is asking where we are.
-Van three is asking if they should come back.
+Riley picks it up and says, "They just got there but they want to come get us."

-"No, don't come back.
-Then we're all screwed.
-We'll see if we can make it."
+I say, "No, don't.
+Then we're all screwed."

 "What do we do?
 Do you have insurance?"
+Riley asks Dani.

 Dani says, "Maybe, I don't know.
 Check the glove box."

+Sam opens the glove box, finds manuals, tickets, ownership and an insurance policy card.

+On the video we hear someone say, "We're with Mr. Simpson.
+He's asking, was anyone hurt?"

+We all reply: we're fine, it's just the tire, we're calling insurance now.

-On the video we hear Mr. Simpson reassigning our positions.
+We hear Mr. Simpson reassigning our positions.
 "Jack, you're lead tuba.
 Stephanie, you're on bass.
 You don't want to play it?
-Too bad."

-Sam looks, finds manuals, tickets, ownership and a policy card.

-"There's a phone number."
+Too bad.
+Jill, you're first trumpet."

+I freeze.
+That's my chair.
+Those are my scouts.

+"I got the phone number," Sam says.

-We call the number.
+We call.
 Dani puts it on speaker.

 "Thank you for calling claims, how can I help you?"

 "We were in a crash.
 A deer came out of nowhere."

-"Good.
-Is anyone injured?"
+"Is anyone injured?"

-"No."
+"No. We're in the middle of nowhere.
+We're on our way to a recital."

+"Maybe we can get you to your recital.
+You'll need to take down numbers and names."

+I take the phone.
+"What do we need to do?"

-"Take down my number in case the call drops.
-Do you have a pencil?"
+"Do you have a pencil?"

+#### Last Call

+my last two insurance call-in queue claims calls were.

+- mast last auto call, young lady reports a claim. she was downtown having fun in the big city. she got into a sideswiped accident. commonly both drivers dispute which changed lanes, so the crash is 50/50 at fault. however she tells me she was charged for careless driver and improper lane change. i was happy because this means the cops settled liability. she informs me the other driver has  a dashcam, and the crash was recorded, after seeing it, the cops charged her. i figure this is an easy claim as there's no dispute who is at fault. she however still disputes her 100% at fault rating I apply to her claim. she says "think of it, how bad of a driver does the other guy have to be, to need a dash cam" i was perplexed and happy that I'll never have to handle this types of claims again.
+- my last queue call was right after. it was from a farmer, who was starting a claim for one of  his cows that got hit by lightning.